Learning, Training, and Human Performance Glossary

 Interactive instructional experience between a computer and a learner in which the computer provides the majority of the stimulus and the learner responds, resulting in progress toward increased skills or knowledge.
-Has a more complicated branching program of mediation and answering than CAI.
-Now an all-encompassing term used to describe any computer-delivered training including CD-ROM and the World Wide Web.
-Some people still use the term CBT to refer only to old-time text-only training.
+It has a more complicated branching program of mediation and answering than CAI.
+Computer-Based Training is now an all-encompassing term used to describe any computer-delivered training including CD-ROM and the World Wide Web.
+Some people still use the term CBT to refer only to old-time text-based training.

 A mental picture of a group of things that have common characteristics.
 A generalization is a person's idea of the relationships between two or more concepts.
 Concepts represent a group of solid objects, such as an airplane or book; or abstract ideas, such as leadership and honesty.
 A concept is an idea about a group of things.
 A concept involves thinking about what it is that makes those things belong to that one group.

 The arrangement of major concepts from a text or lecture into a visual arrangement.
 Lines are drawn between associated concepts, and relationships between the connected concepts are named.
 These concept maps reveal the structural pattern in the material and provide the big picture.

 The component of a learning objective that describes the situation, environment, or limitations in which the learner must exhibit the specified behavior.

 Branching which occurs when a specified condition or set of conditions is satisfied.

 A response that has been learned through employing a specific stimulus.

 Giving each learner knowledge of the results of each exercise throughout the instructional process.
 This reinforces or rewards the learner during the entire learning situation.

 Any element or factor that prevents a person from reaching a higher lever of performance with respect to her goal.

 An answer requiring recall or completion as opposed to recognition (e.g., drawing a diagram, filling in a form, and labeling the parts of a piece of equipment).